top of page

 Building Trust & Honouring the Caregiver

-We create an emotionally safe space where caregivers can name their fears and reflect on their strengths without judgment.
-Practitioners use reflective questions and a trauma-informed stance to honour the caregiver’s experience and support their readiness to lead.
-This engagement sets the tone for collaboration rather than compliance.
+We create an emotionally safe environment for caregivers.
+Here, they can express their fears and reflect on their strengths without judgment.
+Practitioners ask reflective questions and adopt a trauma-informed stance, honouring the caregiver’s experiences and supporting their readiness to lead.
+This supportive approach fosters collaboration rather than mere compliance.

 Laying the Foundation Through Structured, Invitational Engagement

-Before diving into planning, we take time to build understanding, acknowledge past experiences with services, and scale readiness, trust, and emotional safety.
-We help caregivers reflect on what’s worked and what’s been harmful or ineffective.
-By grounding conversations in empathy and respect, we foster a partnership where meaningful safeguarding can flourish.
+Before diving into planning, we build understanding, acknowledge past experiences with services, and assess readiness, trust, and emotional safety.
+We help caregivers reflect on what has worked and what has been harmful.
+This empathetic grounding fosters a partnership where meaningful safeguarding can thrive.

 Clarifying Roles Within the Network